johnbywater/quantdsl/README.md

  how well the deltas are performing.

-### Lift

-The examples here use the `Lift` element to specify deltas with respect to each period (daily, monthly, yearly) for each market across the term of the contract.

 ### Gas Storage

 An evaluation of a gas storage facility.
 This example uses a forward curve that reflects seasonal variations across